BerlingskeMedia/drone-standalone-task/DOCS.md

 * `task_timeout` - Timeout in seconds for task to successfully set all stages from `PROVISSIONING` to `STOPPED` or to `RUNNING` if `dont-wait` flag enabled.
 Default 300.
 * `task_kill_on_timeout` - When task reaches timeout - send kill signal to the containers.
 Deafult `true`
 * `command` - A list of strings to pass as `Command` to container.
+* `privileged - Container will run in privileged mode (applicable only for EC2 launch type)

 ## Example